 My husband wanted one with a handle, but I prefer one without.
 The color of his is called “Gun Metal“, and the pretty teal color I selected for mine is “Biscay Bay“.
 They both are perfect colors for our outdoor adventure road trip. 🏔🌲🐻

-Feel free to choose your favorite Yeti Tumbler, or any stainless steel drink tumbler you like for your project, though.
-Many people customize plastic tumblers too, although I haven’t personally tried that yet.
+Feel free to choose your favorite Yeti Tumbler, or any stainless steel you like for your customizable project, though.
+Many people personalize plastic tumblers too, although I haven’t personally tried that yet.

 What kind of vinyl?